mbrethes/pykiosk/README.md

 Download them and install.

-Run python kiosk.py until it works.
+Try running "python3 kiosk.py" until it works.

 ### With Linux